CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-access.md

 ## Getting access

-### Access from the CARTO Workspace
+### Access from the new CARTO Workspace

 {{% bannerNote title="WARNING" type="warning" %}}
-If you are still using the previous version of the CARTO platform and wish to get access to the Analytics Toolbox through the classic CARTO Dashboard, please refer to [this section](#access-from-the-carto-dashboard-legacy).
+If you are still using the previous version of the CARTO platform and wish to get access to the Analytics Toolbox through the classic CARTO Dashboard, please refer to [this section](#access-from-the-carto-dashboard).
 {{%/ bannerNote %}}

-To get access to all the CARTO Analytics Toolbox modules, both core and advanced, you will need:
+To get access to the entire collection of modules of the CARTO Analytics Toolbox (both core and advanced) you will need:

    * A CARTO account.
-If you still don't have one, you can create a trial account [here](https://app.carto.com/).
+If you still don't have one, you can create a trial account [here](https://app.carto.com/signup).
    * A Google Cloud Platform account.
 Find [here](https://cloud.google.com/gcp/getting-started) more information about how to get one.

 Access to the Analytics Toolbox for BigQuery is granted to every service account that is used to create a connection with BigQuery from the CARTO Workspace.
-You can find [here](/carto-user-manual/connections/creating-a-connection/#connection-to-bigquery) step-by-step instructions on how to create a connection with BigQuery.
+You can find step-by-step instructions on how to create a connection with BigQuery [here](/carto-user-manual/connections/creating-a-connection/#connection-to-bigquery).

 <div style="text-align:center" >
 <img src="/img/cloud-native-workspace/connections/the_connections_bigquery_first.png" alt="Creating a connection with BigQuery from the CARTO Workspace" style="width:100%">
 </div>

-These service accounts will have the permissions to run all the functions and procedures of the Analytics Toolbox for BigQuery contained in the `carto-un` and `carto-un-eu`.
+These service accounts will have the necessary permissions to run all the functions and procedures of the Analytics Toolbox for BigQuery available in the `carto-un` and `carto-un-eu` projects.
 These projects are deployed in the US and EU multi-regions, respectively, and you may choose one or the other depending on the location of your data.

 To start using the Analytics Toolbox from the CARTO Workspace, you can:
-* Create tilesets using the interface following [this guide](/analytics-toolbox-bq/guides/tilesets/#from-the-carto-workspace).
+* Create tilesets from the Data Explorer following [this guide](/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets/#from-the-carto-workspace).
 * Create custom SQL layers in Builder following [this guide](/analytics-toolbox-bq/guides/running-queries-from-builder/).

 {{% bannerNote title="CONTACT SUPPORT" type="info" %}}